maniselvaraj/system-design-cheat-sheets/transaction.md

 <li>No loss

-<li>Once Txn is committed, it will remain so
+<li>Once transaction is committed, it will remain so
 <li>Promise that data will not be forgotten
 </li>
 </ul>